peterGospodinov/EightQueensPuzle/README.md

 - **Solution Producer and Consumer**: Implements producer-consumer logic to generate and process solutions asynchronously.
 - **Parallel Computation**: Uses `Parallel.ForEach` to process multiple solutions concurrently for improved efficiency.
 - **Fundamental Solutions Normalization**: Uses a normalization process to identify unique, fundamental solutions among all possible configurations.
+The normalization ensures that equivalent solutions, which can be derived from each other by rotating or reflecting the chessboard, are counted only once.
 - **BlockingCollection**: Utilizes `BlockingCollection` for thread-safe communication between solution producers and consumers.
 - **EF Core and Database Persistence**: The results of the computation are saved into an SQL database using Entity Framework Core.
 The project includes database migrations, which are applied automatically after the first start.
 - **API Access**: Provides an API to access stored solutions.
 The API returns a JSON object representing the solution result.